hurricanemark/SchoolApp.mongo.API/README.md

 Although ASP.NET Core webapi template is preconfigured to bootstrap the MVC with SQL as the default database, with a little legwork, we can create the service necessary for integration with MongoDB, or MySQL following the steps above.
 The hightlights of this article are

-*[Database],driver* is versatile and can be defined in the appsettings as variables.
+*[Database].driver* is versatile and can be defined in the appsettings as variables.
 Data can then be accessed via `Service`

 *Controller* specified for CRUD can be pointed to specific collection(s) defined in the models.